magentabusiness/magentabusiness.github.io/docs/reference/architecture.md

 ###### Service Discovery

-ThingsBoard uses Zookeeper for service discovery.
+IoT Hub uses Zookeeper for service discovery.
-All ThingsBoard nodes are identical and registered as ephemeral in Zookeeper.
+All IoT Hub nodes are identical and registered as ephemeral in Zookeeper.
 Apache Curator [path cache receipt](http://curator.apache.org/curator-recipes/path-cache.html) is used to keep track of all available sibling nodes.

 ###### Consistent Hashing

-ThingsBoard adopts [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) to ensure scalability and availability.
+IoT Hub adopts [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) to ensure scalability and availability.
 Message from Device A that is received on a particular node may be forwarded to the other node based on the hash of the device ID.
 Although this introduces certain networking overhead, it allows to process all messages from a particular device using corresponding device actor on a determined server, which introduces the following advantages: